 They failed to find any physical evidence of alien abduction because they really didn’t look hard for it.
 Perhaps they really didn’t want to look for it, which means their research methodology was all wrong.

 Experimentation, to complete our review of the scientific methods (that they should’ve used), is where a theory or things are brought together and tested and the response or reaction is observed (Dawkins, 2009, p.
 66).
-For example, you want to conduct an experiment in which you want to observe what happens (e.g. false memory syndrome, alien abduction).
+Then repeated.
+For example, you want to conduct an experiment in which you want to observe what happens (e.g. false memory syndrome; alien abduction).
 They could have conducted experiments to observe false memory syndrome in action, but they didn’t.
 Should they have?
 What about sleep paralysis?
 They could have set up an experiment in which to observe sleep paralysis in action too, using two groups, one group a control group, but they didn’t.
 Again, should they have?
 These two experiments would be costly and time-consuming, to be sure, but they would have provided much-needed evidence, which their thesis doesn’t really have.
 There are other experiments they could’ve conducted too, but they didn’t.
 But what they certainly did not do was test the theory that alien abduction wasn’t happening.
 To truly know if aliens are abducting people, you would have to catch them in the act.
 Or arrest one and force a confession.

 Randle et al did not really do any actual research to disprove alien abduction.
 They made a few claims about it, though.
 They claim, for instance, that all the elements of alien abduction can be found in culture (e.g. the elements of alien abduction are cultural artefacts – drawings of aliens), thus they ignored the events (e.g. actual abduction) and sought ‘evidence’ of another kind, in cultural artefacts rather than in real events.
 Drawings of aliens are a secondary source of ‘evidence’, if it can be loosely called that, one far removed from the actual alien abduction experience.
 The distance between aliens entering your bedroom at 3AM and forcibly removing you and a drawing of an alien is considerable.
 The link is spurious, at best.